 During the lease term in Shenandoah County

-During lease, the rental belongs to the tenant we respect the tenant 's privacy.
-As the property manager Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
-If Nesbitt Realty has a good reason to enter a rental in Shenandoah County, the tenant must allow us to access the rental home.
-Some justifiable reasons to enter rental are to:
+During lease, the rental home belongs to the renter we respect the tenant 's privacy.
+As the property manager Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
+If Nesbitt Realty has a good reason to enter a rental in Shenandoah County, the tenant must allow us to come into the rental property.
+Some justifiable reasons to go into rental home are to:

 - Inspect the rental property,